32 Different Types of Moths in Oregon

 If the more enormous wings are not covering them, the smaller hindwings’ peculiar bulge at the outer tips gives them a peculiar profile.

 The hindwings are pink near the body and have the previously stated blue eyespots.
-The wings’ bottom edges are scalloped as well.
+The wings’ bottom edges are also scalloped.

-Meanwhile, caterpillars of the blinded sphinx moth on this list of various types of moths in Oregon are velvety and green.
+Meanwhile, the caterpillars of the blinded sphinx moth, which is on this list of various types of moths in Oregon, are velvety and green.

 They consume the leaves of many deciduous trees, including basswood, birch, poplar, black cherry, and willow.